 Contact our advisers

 You can contact our advisers before you join us and at any point during your study.

 - entry into the UK and extending your stay

 - funding study in the UK.

-We are unable to provide support for claims for asylum or issues requiring specialist legal help.
+We can't provide support for claims for asylum or issues requiring specialist legal help.
 In such cases we will refer you to appropriate agencies.

 Applying for your visa

-You must apply for your visa within six months of the date of issue of the CAS but not earlier than three months before your course starts.
+- Timescale - you must apply for your visa within six months of the date of issue of the CAS, but not earlier than three months before your course starts.
 Email us if you have any enquiries: